PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 The client is typically multi-threaded.
 It would be good to track the CPU utilization on the client with 'top' in a separate shell to see if the threads are pegged on CPU.
 If they are, this may be because the client is spending a lot of time preparing/disgesting queries.
 If queries are fixed and known in advance (with possibly different arguments passed on each invocation) then the query statements can be parsed once outside the execution loop and thereafter be reset prior to each invocation to provide different parameters/arguments.
-If the client is pegged on CPU, it may be better to add additional AWS client instances to drive more load to the database servers.
+If the client still has high CPU utilization, it may be better to add additional AWS client instances to drive more load to the database servers if the database servers are not incurring high enough CPU usage and more performance is needed.

 ### Tuning Client Threads
 throughput = parallelism/latency